Kerala: Lockdown curbs eased in restricted manner, public transport opens | Health

 All shops (with up to 50 percent staff) will be allowed to operate from 7 AM to 7 PM, in areas with a TPR of up to eight percent.

-Private companies are allowed to operate with 50 percent of employees from Thursday.
+Private companies are allowed to operate with 50 percent employees from Thursday.

 ''Only home delivery and takeaway will be allowed from restaurants, no dine-in.
 Tourism, recreation, and crowded indoor activities including malls are not allowed.
 Bevco outlets and bars can open from 9 AM to 7 PM,'' the government had said.